|

 prerequisites described below.

-Prerequisite #1
+PREREQUISITE #1

 Completion of the following courses at the post-secondary level with a minimum grade

-be completed prior to submitting and application and must have been taken within
+of "C" or higher.
+These courses must be completed prior to applying to the program and must have been taken within 5 years of applying.

-Communication skills/English
+Speech/Oral Communication

 General Physics